Mountain Buggy Swift Combo Review

 The Buggy has an average weight and folded size.
 The Buggy is neither large nor small, but it does weigh more than we'd like in a category where weight and size are essential.
 The folded size of the Buggy is also disappointing at over 12,600 cubic inches.

 The Buggy is easy to push and turn on the pavement and flat surfaces.
 It rolls well, and its smaller size helps in negotiate tight spaces with ease.
 The swivel front wheel makes it useful for stores and errands, while the locked front wheel is better for rougher terrain and off-road trips.
 This product is easy to push and turn with one hand, and it rolled over carpet transitions and cords without a hiccup.
 The Buggy continued to impress off-road being one of the easiest in the group to push and turn on grass and gravel.
 We feel it lives up to the hype for off-road maneuverability.

 The pneumatic tires offer additional comfort over bumpy terrain, and we think the air filling increases ease of pushing and maneuverability.
 The wheels are a little on the small side, but they roll well, and their smaller diameter means less to get in the way in your trunk.

 The handlebar is adjustable by rotating on a pivot point.
 This adjustment means taller people with longer strides are standing closer to the stroller, which can result in kicking the axle.
 We like the shape of the handle and the foam cover, but we worry the foam might tear because the stroller stands on the bar in self-stand mode.

 Ease of Use

-The buggy does not come standard with a parent tray, but it does have a useful bottle holder that hangs off the left side and holds taller water bottles.
-All of our test sippy cups, baby bottles, and travel mugs fit inside, and none fell out during testing.
+The "cup holder" on this product is a bottle holder for water bottles.
+It is a neoprene sleeve that hangs off the side of the frame and measures over 8 inches long.
 The sleeve is removable for washing and has an outer mesh pocket that might hold car keys or something of similar size.